develCuy/community-hub/src/docs/protocol/2-rollup-protocol.md

    Every L2 block is identified by the "epoch" (the L1 block to which it corresponds, which typically has happened a few minutes before the L2 block) and its serial number within that epoch.
    The first block of the epoch includes all the deposits that happened in the L1 block to which it corresponds.
    If the sequencer attempts to ignore a legitimate L1 transaction it ends up with a state that is inconsistent with the verifiers, same as if the sequencer tried to fake the state by other means.
-   This provides Optimism with L1 Syscoin level censorship resistance.
+   This provides Rollux with L1 Syscoin level censorship resistance.
    You can read more about this mechanism [is the protocol specifications](https://github.com/sys-labs/rollux/blob/develop/specs/derivation.md#deriving-the-transaction-list).

 1. Transactions submitted directly to the sequnecer.